James Woodforde and Yarmouth

 Literary associations

 Few towns can boast a history as fascinating and unusual as Yarmouth.
-Woodforde never refers to Great Yarmouth, just Yarmouth.
-Little Yarmouth, known today as Southtown, lies with neighbouring Gorleston on the opposite, western side of the River Yare.
-The rivalry between Little Yarmouth and Gorleston on the one hand and Great Yarmouth on the other continued through many centuries.
+Woodforde never refers to it as Great Yarmouth – only as Yarmouth.
+Little Yarmouth, known today as Southtown, lies with its neighbouring Gorleston on the opposite, western side of the River Yare.
+The rivalry between Little Yarmouth and Gorleston on one hand, and Great Yarmouth on the other, persisted for many centuries.

-Located on the North Sea coast in the far east of England, and forming part of the coastal sea route to London, Yarmouth has always looked to the sea – for fishing the shoals of herring and for trade with the Low Countries.
-Its people have been ever aware of the danger from storms, from shifting sandbanks, of shipwreck, and foreign invaders.
+Located on the North Sea coast in the far east of England, and on the nearshore route to London, Yarmouth has always looked to the sea – for fishing the shoals of herring and for trading with the Low Countries.
+Its inhabitants have long been aware of the dangers posed by storms, shifting sandbanks, shipwrecks, and potential foreign invaders.

 Charles Dickens

-The town has extensive literary associations: Anna Sewell of Black Beauty (1877) fame was born here; Daniel Defoe's Robinson Crusoe (1719) began his adventures here; and Charles Dickens made it the home of the Peggotty family in their upturned boat on the beach in David Copperfield (1849).
+The town has extensive literary associations.
+Anna Sewell, author of Black Beauty (1877), was born here; Daniel Defoe's Robinson Crusoe (1719) began his adventures here; and Charles Dickens made it the home of the Peggotty family living in their upturned boat on the beach in David Copperfield (1849).

-David Copperfield travels to Yarmouth with Clara Peggotty, his nanny, who is proud to call herself a 'Yarmouth Bloater'.
-On approaching Yarmouth from the landward side, David observed:
+David Copperfield travels to Yarmouth with Clara Peggotty, his nanny, who proudly calls herself a 'Yarmouth Bloater'.
+As they approach Yarmouth from the landward side, David observes:

 As we drew a little nearer, and saw the whole adjacent prospect lying a straight low line under the sky, I hinted to Peggotty that a mound or so might have improved it; and also that if the land had been a little more separated from the sea, and the town and the tide had not been quite so much mixed up, like toast and water, it would have been nicer.